blindnet-io/product-management/refs/high-level-architecture/readme.md

 ### Privacy Computation Engine

-Data Rights Computation Engine is a component that client [Systems](../lexicon/RFC-Lexicon-2.md#system) can run in order to interpret their rights to hold and treat a particular [Data Capture](../high-level-conceptualization/README.md#the-main-concept---data-capture) at a particular point of time.
+Privacy Computation Engine is a component that client [Systems](../lexicon/RFC-Lexicon-2.md#system) CAN run in order to interpret their rights to hold and treat a particular [Data Capture](../high-level-conceptualization/README.md#the-main-concept---data-capture) at a particular point of time.
-The engine can also calculate a response to [Data Subjects'](../lexicon/RFC-Lexicon-2.md#data-subject) [Privacy Requests](../lexicon/RFC-Lexicon-2.md#privacy-request).
+The engine CAN also calculate a response to [Data Subjects'](../lexicon/RFC-Lexicon-2.md#data-subject) [Privacy Requests](../lexicon/RFC-Lexicon-2.md#privacy-request).

-A Data Rights Computation Engine component is composed of three elements:
+A Privacy Computation Engine component is composed of three elements:

 - a [Privacy Compiler](#privacy-compiler)
 - a [Privacy Request Capture Interface](#privacy-request-capture-interface)